U.S. citizens can establish limited liability companies in Nevis.

 Nevis LLC Management

-- Judgments outside Nevis against Nevis LLCs or their members or managers aren’t automatically enforced.
-To enforce the judgment in Nevis, the creditor must first retain a Nevis attorney, who under local rules may not work on a contingency basis.
+To execute a judgment in Nevis, the creditor must first retain a Nevis attorney, who under local rules may not work on a contingency basis.
 That means the creditor is paying legal fees from day 1.
-The creditor must also post a cash bond with the local court to cover any damages or court costs incurred as the result of any counter claim the debtor may be awarded.
-Nevis is also a “loser-pays” jurisdiction; the prevailing party in litigation is generally entitled to have its legal fees reimbursed by the loser.
+The creditor must also post a cash bond to cover any costs incurred by potential counterclaims.
+Nevis is also a “loser-pays” jurisdiction; the prevailing party is generally entitled to have its legal fees reimbursed by the loser.

-- The “charging order” is the exclusive creditor action permitted against a Nevis LLC or its members.
-Creditors only have the right to receive future distributions made from the business to the liable member.
-They have no right to interfere in the business or to foreclose on the ownership interest of the liable member.
-Indeed, Nevis has no winding-up mechanism for LLCs, making the charging order truly the only way creditor can recover assets from a Nevis LLC.
+Creditors only have the right to future distributions made from the business to the liable member.
+They can’t interfere in the business or foreclose on the ownership interest.
+Nevis doesn’t have a winding-up mechanism for LLCs, making the charging order the only way creditors can recover assets from a Nevis LLC.

-- Proof of receipt of membership interest defeats a fraudulent conveyance claim.
-Under Nevis law, the transfer of assets to an LLC is not considered a fraudulent conveyance as long as the transferor receives a corresponding equivalent membership interest in the LLC.
-This doctrine holds true to defeat all creditors even if the creditor’s attack is based upon the LLC’s status as a single-member LLC.
+Under Nevis law, transferring assets to an LLC is not considered fraudulent conveyance even for single-member corporations.
+As long as the transferor receives a corresponding equivalent membership interest in the LLC, it’s all good.

 For a creditor to prevail in a fraudulent conveyance claim, local law requires proof “beyond a reasonable doubt.”